kamalasaurus/bergelsonlab.org/people.md

         </div>
         <div class="description">
             <b>Daniel de Souza</b>
-            <p>I am half Portuguese, half Indian but I was born and brought up in the UAE.
+            <p style="font-size: 13.5px;">I am half Portuguese, half Indian but I was born and brought up in the UAE.
 I did my undergraduate biology degree at NYUAD, focusing on designing Nanoparticles for Cancer Therapeutics while doing internships at multiple oncology wards.
 Currently, I am working on experimental characterisation of a spectrum of microbe-microbe interactions on the PATHOCOM project.
 Outside the lab I love going to the gym, watching films/theater and baking the most elegant cheesecake you've ever tasted!</p>
         </div>
     </div>
     <h2>Graduate Students</h2>